Dear Home Ec 101,

 The aroma of cooking food is a mixed blessing at best.
 The odors drift throughout the house as an aerosol or a suspension of solid particles in a gas.
 Think of it like aerosol hairspray, only with tiny droplets of bacon scented grease.
 This grease floats around until it bumps into something solid where it enjoys its new role as a scented dust magnet.
 Yay!
 Fun.

-Running the exhaust fan can help, as some of the grease particles will be trapped by the filter, but if it’s not vented outside, just spits the escapee grease particles back into the kitchen.
+Running the range hood can help, as some of the grease particles will be trapped by the filter, but if it’s not vented outside, just spits the escapee grease particles back into the kitchen.

 To cut down on the number of free floating particles released into the air, use a spatter shield when frying.